fischejo/comment/faq.md

 What is a **collection**?
 -------------------------
-A Collection behaves like an item, but groups multiple items and represent one children by random.
+A Collection behaves like an item, but groups multiple items and represent one child by random.
 Whenever the side is reloaded or The Context Menu option Dice is called, another child item is selected.

 Is **HTML** supported by items?
 -------------------------------